 The STFC SHE policy for Travel on Council Business is given in STFC SHE Code 8.
-There is also a short online training package 'BiteSize SHE' available for this SHE code.
 Template risk assessments are given in Appendix 1 of the code which describe STFC travel controls and policies which should be followed.
 Only where proposed travel plans and their hazards are not addressed by the controls and policies in Appendix 1 should individuals inform their line manager and conduct a specific risk assessment.